General Questions

 Who is eligible to use University Health Services?

-University Health Services serves primarily University of Oregon students.
-All registered students must pay the health fee, which is part of the UO tuition and fees package.
-For more information about eligibility, including optional health services access fees, visit the "Charges" page.
+All registered students must pay the health fee, part of the UO tuition and fees package.
+The health fee ensures a healthy and safe campus.
+The fee supports the following:

 Do I need an appointment?